Bears led by sophomore Eric Anderson.

-Men's, women's athletes in action on Saturday in Kansas.
+Men's, women's teams in action in Fayetteville, Ark., on Saturday.

 Email Coach Capron at Jon_Capron@baylor.edu

-In 2013, Capron coached Christina Holland to the 400-meter hurdles title at the Big 12 Outdoor Championships.
+In 2013 in track, Capron coached Christina Holland to the 400-meter hurdles title at the Big 12 Outdoor Championships.
 The victory came in a school-record time of 56.81.
-Holland also claimed the event title at two other meets, while earning All-American honors at the NCAA Outdoor Championships with a ninth-place finish.
+Holland also claimed the event title at two other meets, while earning All-America honors at the NCAA Outdoor Championships with a ninth-place finish.
 Under Capron's guidance, Holland wrapped up her four-year Baylor career with six of the top-10 400-hurdle times in program history.
 Capron's distance crew picked up events wins at the TCU Invitational (Chris McElroy, 1,500-meters), the Baylor Quad Invitational (Taylor Jackson, 2,000-meter steeplechase & Matt Galvin, 3,000-meters) and the Michael Johnson Classic (Brad Miles, 5,000-meters).
-Academically, distance runners, Jackson and Blake Niccum, were selected to the Capital One Academic All-America Track and Field and Cross Country Team.
+Academically, distance runners Jackson and Blake Niccum were selected to the Capital One Academic All-America Track and Field and Cross Country Team.

 During the fall of 2012 in cross country, Capron guided the men's squad to its highest finish at the Big 12 Championship (seventh) since 2004.
-In all the team totatled three top-five finishes during its six-meet schedule.
+In all, the team totaled three top-five finishes during its six-meet schedule.
 Under his watch, Niccum garnered Big 12 Scholar Athlete of the Year honors.

 In 2010, Capron helped form a school-record breaking men's distance medley relay team that was on the cusp on racing its way to the NCAA indoor meet.
 After setting the school record at the Tyson Invitational and winning the Big 12 title in consecutive weeks, the men's DMR turned in Baylor's fastest time ever of 9:34.90, more than eight seconds faster that the record entering the season.
 In addition, both Baylor's men and women earned aAl-Big 12 indoor honors in the Big 12, while Robbie Knorr was all-Big 12 in the 3,000 and 5,000 meters and Kristen Hanselka was All-Big 12 in the 3,000-meter steeplechase.